Cornutum/tcases/tcases-openapi/README.md

 To use Tcases for OpenAPI effectively, there are some things to keep in mind when you're building your OpenAPI definition.

-  1. **Use Version 3.** Tcases for OpenAPI is based on the specification for [OpenAPI Version 3.0.2](https://swagger.io/specification/).
+  1. **Use Version 3.** Tcases for OpenAPI is based on the specification for [OpenAPI Version 3.0.2](https://spec.openapis.org/oas/v3.0.2).
 Earlier Version 2.X specs are not supported.

+  1. **Some security schemes not supported.** Tcases for OpenAPI currently supports the following request [security schemes](https://spec.openapis.org/oas/v3.0.2#security-scheme-object) -- other schemes are ignored.

+     * API key
+     * HTTP Basic authentication
+     * HTTP Bearer authentication

   1. **Avoid type-ambiguous schemas.** A schema that does not define a `type` keyword can validate multiple types of instances.
 But Tcases for OpenAPI expects you to be more explicit about which instance types are valid.
 Here's how to do that.